dmbarbour/glas/docs/GlasApps.md

         type Process = (init:Params | step:State) → [Effects] (halt:Result | step:State) | Failure

 An application process is started with 'init', voluntarily terminates by returning 'halt', or may return 'step' to continue in a future transaction, carrying state.
-Intermediate outputs and latent inputs can be modeled effectfully.
-Failure aborts the transaction but does not halt the application, implicitly waiting for changes or (in context of non-deterministic choice effects) implicitly searching for a choice that does not result in failure.
+Intermediate outputs or latent inputs will be modeled with effects, such as reading and writing channels.
+Failure aborts the current transaction then logically retries, implicitly waiting for external changes or searching among non-deterministic choices.

 This application model, which I call a *Transaction Machine*, has nice systemic properties regarding extensibility, composability, concurrency, distribution, reactivity, and live coding.
-Administrative control, debugging, and orthogonal persistence can be implemented as extensions that work with application state between steps.
-However, transaction machines depend on sophisticated optimizations.
-Implementation of the optimizer is the main development barrier for this model.
+However, transaction machines depend on advanced optimizations such as replication to evaluate many non-deterministic choices in parallel, and incremental computing to stabilize replicas.
+Implementation of the optimizer is the biggest development barrier for this model.

 ## Transaction Machines